-We’re pretty excited to have a triathlon club from the Washington, D.C. area (Team Z) reach out to us.
+We were pretty excited to have a triathlon club from the Washington, D.C. area (Team Z) reach out to us.
 They decided as a group that they’d like to make this their travel triathlon.
-Team Tri Huracan (from the Bronx) are back on board; they love it up here.
+Team Tri Huracan (from the Bronx) were back on board; they love it up here.

 2. Is it exciting to see clubs from outside the area come to Tupper Lake to compete?